rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 1. After cluster creation, navigate to the **Registration** tab.
 1. In **Step 1** under the **Node Role** section, select all three roles.
 Although you can choose only the **etcd** and **Control Plane** roles, we recommend selecting all three.
-1. Optional: If you click **Show Advanced**, you can configure additional settings such as specifying the IP address(es), overriding the node hostname, or to add [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) or [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to the node.
+1. Optional: If you click **Show Advanced**, you can configure additional settings such as specifying the IP address(es), overriding the node hostname, or adding [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) or [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to the node.
 1. In **Step 2**, under the **Registration** section, copy the command displayed on the screen to your clipboard.
 1. SSH into your Linux host and run the command that you copied to your clipboard.